 If there’s one thing I can’t stand, it’s cheap food.
 I admit it.
 I’m a dedicated Food Snob.
 Perhaps it’s my French heritage.
 Perhaps it is all those years I actually ate cheap food and suffered the inevitable consequences of dodgy health and a crabby disposition much of the time.
 I remember some years back when the French farmers were picketing McDonalds for bringing cheap food to their land.
 I was cheering so loudly, I’m sure they heard me across the Atlantic.
 You GO Froggies!

 You’re probably now thinking that making a decent quality pumpkin pie would take at least a week and cost the equivalent of what you’re spending on the turkey.
 Not at all!
 Quality can always be convenient and taste fantastic too.
-Try this recipe on for size:
+Try this pumpkin pie recipe on for size.

 The best way to bake a pumpkin is to first, cut it in half, then remove the seeds and bake, skin side up, in a glass pan filled with 1 inch of filtered water at 400F for one hour).
 Scoop out the thoroughly softened pumpkin and puree in a food processor.
 Do this a few days in advance and store in the refrigerator, so making the pie on Thanksgiving morning is a 5 minute snap.
 Make enough so that you already have enough pumpkin puree for Christmas too.
 Freeze in 1 pint or quart containers for easy thawing/baking later.

 Here's a video on how to make pumpkin puree if you are a more visual learner.

 Whip together pumpkin puree, sugar, coconut milk and spices in a large, glass bowl with a whisk.
 Add lightly beaten eggs.
 Mix until just combined.

 Bake in a 375 F/ 190 C oven for about 50 minutes or until a knife inserted in the middle comes out clean.